lnis-uofu/OpenFPGA/docs/source/overview/motivation.rst

    :scale: 50%
    :alt: OpenFPGA: a fast prototyping framework for customizable FPGAs

-   Comparison on engineering time and effort to prototype an FPGA using OpenFPGA and conventional approaches [All the layout figures are permitted to publish under proper licenses]
+   Comparison on engineering time and effort to prototype an FPGA using OpenFPGA and conventional approaches [All the layout figures are publishable under the proper licenses]

 Using OpenFPGA, the development cycle in both hardware and software can be significantly accelerated.
 OpenFPGA can automatically generate Verilog netlists describing a full FPGA fabric based on an XML-based description file.
 Thanks to modern semi-custom design tools, production-ready layout generation can be achieved within 24 hours.
 To help sign-off, OpenFPGA can auto-generate Verilog testbenches to validate the correctness of FPGA fabric using modern verification tools.
-OpenFPGA also provides native bitstream generation support based the same XML-based description file used in Verilog generation.
-This avoid the recurring engineering in developing CAD tools for different FPGAs.
+OpenFPGA also provides native bitstream generation support based on the same XML-based description file used in Verilog generation, avoiding the recurring engineering in developing CAD tools for different FPGAs.
 Once the FPGA architecture is finalized, the CAD tool is ready to use.

 OpenFPGA can support any architecture that VPR can describe, covering most of the architecture enhancements available in modern FPGAs, and hence unlocks a large design space in prototyping customizable FPGAs.
-In addition, OpenFPGA provides enriched syntax which allows users to customized primitive circuit designed downto transistor-level parameters.
+In addition, OpenFPGA provides enriched syntax which allows users to customize primitive circuits designed down to transistor-level parameters.
 This helps developers to customize the P.P.A.
 (Power, Performance and Area) to the best.
 All these features open the door of prototyping/studying flexible FPGAs to a small group of junior engineers or researchers.

 In terms of tool functionality, OpenFPGA consists of the following parts: FPGA-Verilog, FPGA-SDC, FPGA-Bitstream and FPGA-SPICE.
-The rest of this section will focus on detailed motivation on each of them, as depicted in :numref:`fig_openfpga_framework`.
+The rest of this section will focus on detailed motivation for each of them, as depicted in :numref:`fig_openfpga_framework`.

 .. _fig_openfpga_framework: